-Remy Cointreau has beaten estimates for full-year operating profit growth thanks to rebounding demand for its premium cognac in the US and China.
+Remy Cointreau has reported a stronger-than-expected 27.2% organic jump in first-half operating profit, driven by strong demand for its premium cognac in China and the US and cost controls.